awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-typeactivation.md

 ## Properties<a name="aws-resource-cloudformation-typeactivation-properties"></a>

 `AutoUpdate`  <a name="cfn-cloudformation-typeactivation-autoupdate"></a>
-Whether to automatically update the extension in this account and region when a new *minor* version is published by the extension publisher\.
+Whether to automatically update the extension in this account and Region when a new *minor* version is published by the extension publisher\.
 Major versions released by the publisher must be manually updated\.
 The default is `true`\.
 *Required*: No
 *Type*: Boolean